 Dealing with the aftermath

 As soon as the collision happens, it is important to take a breath — and then follow some important steps.
 These will make sure the next few days and weeks proceed as smoothly as possible.

-If someone is injured, call 911 to report the collision.
+- If someone is injured, call 911 to report the collision.
 Follow the attendant's instructions.
 They may ask you to wait to receive medical attention and not leave until police have come to the scene.

 - Take photos.
 Use your phone to document as much of the scene as possible.
 Also, jot down what you can remember about the moments leading up to the collision.
-That can be everything from how and where the other car approached, to the weather conditions on that day.
+That can be everything from how and where the other car approached and the weather conditions on that day.

-File a police report.
+- File a police report.
 This may already be in the process following the 911 call, but make sure the collision is on record.
 This can help authorities take action against the absent driver, if appropriate.

 - Call your insurance company.
 Even if you don't think you have the right coverage, you must report the collision to your insurer.
 Typically, if a collision is not your fault, your insurance premiums won't go up.
 Reporting the collision allows you to put in a claim and possibly recover some funds.

 In the case of a hit-and-run, there are at least two coverages that may offer assistance.
 In Ontario, Uninsured Automobile Coverage is part of every standard auto insurance policy.
 This allows you to put in a claim in the event of injury or death caused by a hit-and-run driver.
 Also, collision coverage may pay for vehicle damage when the other driver cannot be identified.
 This coverage is optional.

-A hit-and-run collision is one example of why it's a good idea to purchase full coverage auto insurance.
-You can find the best car insurance rates at InsuranceHotline.com, so you can be protected at the most affordable cost.
+A hit-and-run collision is one example of why it's a good idea to purchase full coverage auto insurance so that you can be protected at the most affordable cost.
+Compare the best car insurance rates at InsuranceHotline.com.

 Find the Best Car Insurance Rates